Luis A. Marrero, M.A., RODP, LLP

 For additional information on meaning, please read my papers titled:

 What is Logoteleology’s Definition for Motivation?

 John Marshall Reeve offered a fitting definition for motivation: “The study of motivation concerns those processes that give behavior its energy and direction.”
 The motivation function is tasked with providing the identity with the energy and direction based on a like/don’t like continuum.
 Logoteleology defines motivation as directed energy.
-Motivation is ultimately directed by and responsive to the meaning given to the situation or target.
+Motivation is ultimately decided by the meaning given to the situation or target.

 Motivation’s Directions and Energy